 - have their educational credentials assessed by a designated organization against Canadian standards (if educated outside of Canada); and

-- find out whether their work experience falls within a qualifying skill type as per the Government of Canada’s job classification system (National Occupational Classification).
+- find out whether their work experience falls within a qualifying skill type as per the Government of Canada’s job classification system National Occupational Classification (NOC Codes).

 Please fill out our online assessment form to determine your eligibility for Express Entry.